vinaysurtani/HealthAnalyzer/README.md

 - Ensure all dependencies are installed: `pip install -r requirements.txt`
 - Check Python version compatibility (3.8+)

-**Slow performance**
+**Slow AI responses**
-- Reduce input complexity
-- Check internet connection for AI features
+- Check internet connection for Gemini API
-- Consider using local LLM fallback
+- System automatically falls back to Ollama then rule-based responses

 ### Support
-- Check the [Issues](link-to-issues) page for known problems
-- Create a new issue for bugs or feature requests
+- Create issues for bugs or feature requests
-- Review the evaluation logs in `evaluation_logs/` for debugging
+- All evaluation scripts include detailed logging for debugging

+## 📝 License

+This project is licensed under the MIT License - see the LICENSE file for details.